 The surname Lepp was first found in Ile-de-France, where they held a family seat.

-Important Dates for the Lepp family
+Early History of the Lepp family

 This web page shows only a small excerpt of our Lepp research.
 Another 96 words (7 lines of text) covering the years 1656, 1664, 1670, 1695, 1696, 1718, and 1775 are included under the topic Early Lepp History in all our PDF Extended History products and printed products wherever possible.